Masterluke87/psixas/README.md

 <p align="center">
   <img src="./logo.png" align="center" width="150" title="PSIXAS">
 </p>
 A PSI4 plugin to calculate X-ray absorption spectra (NEXAFS, PP-NEXAFS, XPS).
 The implemented methods are based on the Transition-Potential and Delta-Kohn-Sham approach.
-For details, please refer to the documentation (will be published soon).
+For details, please refer to our paper in the  [Journal of Computational Chemistry](https://onlinelibrary.wiley.com/doi/full/10.1002/jcc.26219) and the documentation (in progress).

-Parts of the program were inspired by the [psi4numpy](https://github.com/psi4/psi4numpy) package
+Parts of the program were inspired by the [psi4numpy](https://github.com/psi4/psi4numpy) package.

 ## Install
 To install and use psixas, you will need PSI4 already installed on your computer.
 You can then checkout the repository: